automl/SMAC3/stable/_sources/tae.rst.txt

 --------------------------

-*SMAC* evaluates the algorithm to be optimized by invoking it through a Target Algortihm Evaluator (TAE).
+*SMAC* evaluates the algorithm to be optimized by invoking it through a Target Algorithm Evaluator (TAE).
 There are different TAEs implemented in *SMAC* which provide slightly different interfaces.
 You can see `SVM-example
 <quickstart.html#using-smac-in-python-svm>`_ for an example on the usage.